Quint-Langeveld/4-33/README.md

 ```

 ### Random
-For a random algorithm, the upper bound is as big as the solution is.
+For a random algorithm, the upper bound is as big as the solution.
+For a representation of the random distribution of solutions, see the results directory.

 ## Objective Function:
-  The number of steps necessary to move the red car to the exit.
+The objective for Rush hour is met when the red car find it's way out of the bord.
+This can simply be summarized in one interger: the amount of moves done to reach the exit.
+The theoretical upper bound of the objective function thereby is the theoretical upperbound of the state space.